 Online harassment has real consequences, but laws against it are sort of hit or miss so protection against it is sparse.
 But one UK insurance company is offering "troll insurance" – letting you put your life back together if you’ve been attacked online.
 Is it a good idea, and should more insurers be offering this service?

 What does troll insurance cover?

-Chubb is the first insurer to provide troll insurance.
+Chubb, known for their homeowners insurance, is the first insurer to provide troll insurance.
 So far it’s only available to clients in the UK, but it could be an important first step to handling modern abuse.